 With the Michigan Legislature’s summer break almost over, and less than 100 days until the election, the focus of legislators on both sides of the aisle will shift to their hometown districts.
 The outcome of the November polls – where Democrats will strive to maintain their majority in the House and Senate, and Republicans will… Read more »

+Septic legislation has been introduced in Lansing — Tell your state reps to support!
 What is a septic system?
 A septic system is an underground wastewater treatment system for homes that are not connected to a city sewer system.
-When regularly pumped and maintained, a septic system efficiently manages the wastewater produced in a house.
-When you flush a toilet, take a shower, or do dishes, all that dirty… Read more »
+When regularly pumped and maintained, a septic system efficiently manages the wastewater produced in a house….
+Read more »

 By Jim Olson “With my Grandma I like to walk along the beach and find Petoskey stones.
 With my Grandpa I like to go in Lake Michigan and body surf the waves,” my 11-year-old granddaughter Ava Bachmann reflected in late August when she stood with me along the shores of West Grand Traverse Bay.
 We… Read more »